 The brand name Omgogo sounds like some long-extinct colourful and interesting looking feathered yet flightless bird.

-The firm who sell this are known as Ombobo, which brews me giggle, due to the fact that the G and B are, obviously, above each other on the keyboard, and I can’t help but think that either the brand name or the company name is a typo! ;-).
+The firm who sell this are known as Ombobo, which steeps me giggle, because the G and B are, obviously, above each other on the keyboard, and I can’t help but think that either the brand name or the company name is a typo! ;-).

 The Best 57mm Tampers